-How They Operate
+How Chain Drives Operate

 A rail holding the drive chain connects the motor unit to the wall above the door.
 The chain is connected to the motor via a set of gears and a sprocket which all sit inside the unit.
 There is a trolley attached to it and to the door via a moving arm.
 When the motor runs, it transfers power from the gears to the chain so that it can run inside the rail in one direction for opening the door and in the other for closing it.
 This is how the trolley is driven back and forth along the rail and facilitates the movement of the automatic garage door.

-The type of chain used for making openers is very similar to that of bicycles.
-It is made from steel and it is also very strong.
-This translates into greater durability of the entire opener.
-In fact, the chain drive units are considered to be the most reliable and durable compared to their belt and screw drive counterparts.
-They can work well in any weather with proper lubrication maintenance.
-For top performance, you need to lube the chain and the sectors where the rail and trolley get into contact with one another.
+The type of chain used for making openers is very similar to that of a bicycle's - it is made from steel and it is also very strong.
+This translates into greater durability for the entire opener.
+In fact, chain drive units are considered to be the most reliable and durable compared to their belt and screw drive counterparts.
+They can work well in any weather and all they require is lubrication maintenance from time to time.
+For top performance, you need to lubricate the chain and the areas where the rail and trolley come in to contact with one another.

-Horsepower, Features and Accessories
+Horsepower, Features & Accessories

 When it comes to security features, rolling code technology has become standard.
 You can also opt for a feature which prevents the opener from receiving signals from remotes when turned on.
 It is also possible to get a chain drive unit which can be connected to the internet and operated via a mobile app.
 Battery backup is usually offered optionally.
 While all openers come with a pair of safety sensors and one or two standard remote controls, you can choose from other types of accessories including control panels and wireless keypads.